jrandleman/EScheme/doc/primitives.md

   Type . for the current directory, .. for the parent, ... for the grandparent, etc.

   Type :quit to quit, :~ to return to the home directory, or :help for more information.
+Type :eval <var> to print as if had passed <var> to <help>.

   Procedures, classes, and interfaces that want to explain how they work in the <help> menu should use <docstring> syntax.
 Within the <docstring>, the